austinthebarr/DoctorLookup/README.md

 # Doctor Lookup

-A web app, built with Node.Js, using an API will allow a user to serach for Doctors in the Portland area.
+Simple fetching of data from a 3rd party API that allows a user to serach for Doctors in the Portland area.

 ## Created
 Epicodus Independent Project 08/10/2018